fossabot/appimages/CONTRUBUTING.md

 4. The Donate line in the file should contain only one link
 5. Tokens are forbidden
 6. The "Translate" link should contain either a translation guide or a link to the project's translation platform (e.g. Transifex or Crowdin).

+There is no such thing as a small contribution.
+We look forward to your help